HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 - Concepts
   - Model
   - Modeling
-  - Subject domain
+  - Subject domain: 🎓 known
-  - Algorithm
+  - Algorithm: 🖐️ used
-  - Syntax
+  - Syntax: 🖐️ used
-  - Semantics
+  - Semantics: 🖐️ used
-  - Abstraction
+  - Abstraction: 🖐️ used
-  - Paradigm
+  - Paradigm: 🖐️ used
-  - Programm
+  - Programm: 🖐️ used
-  - Programming paradigm
+  - Programming paradigm: 🖐️ used
-  - Programming language
+  - Programming language: 🖐️ used
-  - Contract
+  - Contract: 🖐️ used
-  - Module
+  - Module: 🖐️ used
-  - Library
+  - Library: 🖐️ used
-  - Package
+  - Package: 🖐️ used
-  - Component
+  - Component: 🖐️ used
-  - Framework
+  - Framework: 🖐️ used
-  - Platform
+  - Platform: 🖐️ used
-  - Source code
+  - Source code: 🖐️ used
-  - Object code
+  - Object code: 👂 heard
-  - Machine code
+  - Machine code: 🎓 known
   - Microcode
-  - Software engineering
+  - Software engineering: 🖐️ used
-  - Decomposition
+  - Decomposition: 🖐️ used
-  - Control flow
+  - Control flow: 🖐️ used
-  - Data flow
+  - Data flow: 👂 heard
-  - Code reuse
+  - Code reuse: 🖐️ used
   - Defensive programming
-  - Don't repeat yourself (DRY)
+  - Don't repeat yourself (DRY): 🖐️ used
-  - KISS principle
+  - KISS principle: 🖐️ used
 - Syntax and concepts
-  - Value
+  - Value: 🖐️ used
-  - Identifier
+  - Identifier: 🖐️ used
-  - Variable
+  - Variable: 🖐️ used
-  - Constant
+  - Constant: 🖐️ used
-  - Scalar
+  - Scalar: 🖐️ used
-  - Literal
+  - Literal: 🖐️ used
-  - Expression
+  - Expression: 🖐️ used
-  - Heap
+  - Heap: 🖐️ used
-  - Function
+  - Function: 🖐️ used
-  - Procedure
+  - Procedure: 🖐️ used
-  - Method
+  - Method: 🖐️ used
-  - Class
+  - Class: 🖐️ used
-  - Prototype
+  - Prototype: 🖐️ used
-  - Event
+  - Event: 🖐️ used
-  - Type
+  - Type: 🖐️ used
-  - Flag
+  - Flag: 🖐️ used
-  - Lexical scope
+  - Lexical scope: 🖐️ used
-  - Code block
+  - Code block: 🖐️ used
-  - Conditions
+  - Conditions: 🖐️ used
-  - Loops
+  - Loops: 🖐️ used
-  - Assignment
+  - Assignment: 🖐️ used
-  - Regular expression
+  - Regular expression: 🖐️ used
-  - Interface
+  - Interface: 🖐️ used
-  - Namespaces
+  - Namespaces: 🖐️ used
-  - Call stack
+  - Call stack: 🖐️ used
-  - Naming conventions
+  - Naming conventions: 🖐️ used
-  - Coding conventions
+  - Coding conventions: 🖐️ used
-  - Camel case
+  - Camel case: 🖐️ used
-  - Snake case
+  - Snake case: 🖐️ used
-  - Kebab case
+  - Kebab case: 🖐️ used
-  - Trailing commas
+  - Trailing commas: 🖐️ used
-  - Return early
+  - Return early: 🖐️ used
   - Fail-fast
 - Types
-  - Primitive types
+  - Primitive types: 🖐️ used
-  - Reference types
+  - Reference types: 🖐️ used
-  - Type systems
+  - Type systems: 🖐️ used
-  - Strong typing
+  - Strong typing: 🖐️ used
-  - Weak typing
+  - Weak typing: 🖐️ used
   - Duck typing
-  - Static typing
+  - Static typing: 🖐️ used
-  - Dynamic typing
+  - Dynamic typing: 🖐️ used
   - Nominal typing
   - Structural typing
-  - Explicit typing
+  - Explicit typing: 🖐️ used
-  - Type inference
+  - Type inference: 🖐️ used
   - Covariance
   - Contravariance
 - Functions
-  - Signature
+  - Signature: 🖐️ used
-  - Argument
+  - Argument: 🖐️ used
-  - Parameter
+  - Parameter: 🖐️ used
-  - Pure function
+  - Pure function: 🖐️ used
-  - Lambda expression
+  - Lambda expression: 🖐️ used
-  - Side effects
+  - Side effects: 🖐️ used
-  - Closure
+  - Closure: 🖐️ used
-  - Partial application
+  - Partial application: 🖐️ used
-  - Currying
+  - Currying: 🎓 known
-  - Higher order
+  - Higher order: 🖐️ used
-  - Recursion
+  - Recursion: 🖐️ used
   - Tail call optimisation
-  - Callback
+  - Callback: 🖐️ used
-  - Listener
+  - Listener: 🖐️ used
-  - Composition
+  - Composition: 🖐️ used
-  - Pipe
+  - Pipe: 🖐️ used
-  - Memoize
+  - Memoize: 🖐️ used
-  - Wrapper
+  - Wrapper: 🖐️ used
-  - Functor
+  - Functor: 👂 heard
-  - Monad
+  - Monad: 👂 heard
   - Monoid
   - Generator
   - Coroutine
 - Data structures
-  - Array
+  - Array: 🖐️ used
-  - Structure
+  - Structure: 🖐️ used
-  - Record
+  - Record: 🖐️ used
-  - Enum
+  - Enum: 🖐️ used
-  - Instance
+  - Instance: 🖐️ used
-  - Object
+  - Object: 🖐️ used
-  - Collection
+  - Collection: 🖐️ used
-  - Set
+  - Set: 🖐️ used
-  - Hash table
+  - Hash table: 🖐️ used
-  - Linked list
+  - Linked list: 🖐️ used
-  - Doubly list
+  - Doubly list: 🎓 known
   - Unrolled list
-  - Circular list
+  - Circular list: 🎓 known
-  - Queue
+  - Queue: 🖐️ used
-  - Stack
+  - Stack: 🖐️ used
-  - Deque
+  - Deque: 👂 heard
-  - Tree
+  - Tree: 🖐️ used
-  - Graph
+  - Graph: 🖐️ used
-  - Iterator
+  - Iterator: 🎓 known
-  - Mutable state
+  - Mutable state: 🖐️ used
-  - Immutable state
+  - Immutable state: 🖐️ used
-  - Serialization
+  - Serialization: 🖐️ used
-  - String parsing
+  - String parsing: 🖐️ used
-  - JSON
+  - JSON: 🖐️ used
-  - JSON5
+  - JSON5: 🖐️ used
-  - YAML
+  - YAML: 🖐️ used
 - Networking
-  - DNS
+  - DNS: 🖐️ used
-  - CDN
+  - CDN: 🖐️ used
-  - CORS
+  - CORS: 🖐️ used
-  - IPv4
+  - IPv4: 🖐️ used
-  - IPv6
+  - IPv6: 🖐️ used
-  - NAT
+  - NAT: 🖐️ used
-  - URL
+  - URL: 🖐️ used
   - URN
-  - URI
+  - URI: 🖐️ used
 - Process and tools
-  - Compiler
+  - Compiler: 🖐️ used
-  - Just-in-time compilation
+  - Just-in-time compilation: 🖐️ used
   - Ahead-of-time compilation
-  - Transpiler
+  - Transpiler: 🖐️ used
-  - Linter
+  - Linter: 🖐️ used
-  - Polyfill
+  - Polyfill: 🖐️ used
-  - Interpreter
+  - Interpreter: 🖐️ used
   - Linker
   - Dynamic linking
   - Static linking
-  - Runtime
+  - Runtime: 🖐️ used
-  - Virtual machine
+  - Virtual machine: 🖐️ used
   - Register-based VM
   - Stack-based VM
-  - Containerization
+  - Containerization: 🖐️ used
-  - Debugger
+  - Debugger: 🖐️ used
-  - Tracing
+  - Tracing: 🖐️ used
-  - Garbage collection
+  - Garbage collection: 🖐️ used
-  - Refactoring
+  - Refactoring: 🖐️ used
-  - Code review
+  - Code review: 🖐️ used
-  - Exception
+  - Exception: 🖐️ used
-  - Unittesting
+  - Unittesting: 🖐️ used
-  - git
+  - git: 🖐️ used
-  - Github
+  - Github: 🖐️ used
-  - Docker
+  - Docker: 🖐️ used
-  - Kubernetes
+  - Kubernetes: 🎓 known
   - GCC
   - LLVM
 - Antipatterns
-  - Magic numbers
+  - Magic numbers: 🖐️ used
-  - Hard code
+  - Hard code: 🖐️ used
-  - Soft code
+  - Soft code: 🖐️ used
   - Cryptic code
   - Improbability factor
-  - Accidental complexity
+  - Accidental complexity: 🖐️ used
   - Action at a distance
-  - Spaghetti
+  - Spaghetti: 🖐️ used
-  - Silver bullet
+  - Silver bullet: 🖐️ used
-  - Not invented here
+  - Not invented here: 🖐️ used
-  - Dead code
+  - Dead code: 🖐️ used
-  - Unreachable code
+  - Unreachable code: 🖐️ used
-  - Duplicate code
+  - Duplicate code: 🖐️ used
-  - Premature optimization
+  - Premature optimization: 🖐️ used
-  - Micro-optimization
+  - Micro-optimization: 🖐️ used
-  - Nested loops
+  - Nested loops: 🖐️ used
-  - Long method/function/procedure
+  - Long method/function/procedure: 🖐️ used
-  - Long inheritance
+  - Long inheritance: 👂 heard
-  - Large class/file
+  - Large class/file: 🖐️ used
-  - Too many parameters
+  - Too many parameters: 🖐️ used
-  - Pass-through parameters
+  - Pass-through parameters: 🖐️ used
   - Accumulate and fire
-  - Use switch/case
+  - Use switch/case: 🖐️ used
   - Temporary field
-  - Handle object as instances and hashes at the same time
+  - Handle object as instances and hashes at the same time: 🖐️ used
   - Use fields instead of arguments
   - Data clump
   - Feature envy
-  - Monkey patch
+  - Monkey patch: 🖐️ used
   - Yo-yo problem
 - Runtimes and virtual machines
-  - Bytecode
+  - Bytecode: 🎓 known
-  - V8
+  - V8: 🎓 known
   - VJM
   - CLR
   - Mono
 - Operating systems
   - Interrupts
-  - Drivers
+  - Drivers: 🎓 known
-  - Kernel
+  - Kernel: 🎓 known
   - Ring
-  - Virtual memory
+  - Virtual memory: 🎓 known
-  - File system
+  - File system: 🎓 known
-  - Linux
+  - Linux: 🖐️ used
-  - Unix
+  - Unix: 🎓 known
-  - BSD
+  - BSD: 👂 heard
-  - MacOS
+  - MacOS: 🖐️ used
-  - Windows
+  - Windows: 🖐️ used
   - Real-time OS
   - Embedded OS
 - Standards
-  - ASCII
+  - ASCII: 🎓 known
-  - Escape sequence
+  - Escape sequence: 🎓 known
-  - RFC
+  - RFC: 👂 heard
   - IETF
   - IANA
   - IEEE
-  - Base64
+  - Base64: 🖐️ used
   - ECMA
   - ICANN
-  - ISO
+  - ISO: 🖐️ used
-  - MIME
+  - MIME: 🖐️ used
-  - OWASP
+  - OWASP: 🖐️ used
-  - UTF-8
+  - UTF-8: 🖐️ used
-  - W3C
+  - W3C: 🖐️ used
   - ODMG